Search

 Search Tips

-In this research, we investigate symbolic (dis)empowerment, or the idea that sociopolitical events affect groups differently based on social identity, in the context of Donald Trump’s 2024 United States presidential victory.
-To do this, we introduce the first operationalization of a new concept: perceived migration stigma.
-Using post-election survey data (n=1,194), we analyze how individuals’ beliefs about what “most Americans” think about immigrants interact with their own nativity to shape anticipated life changes under the new administration.
-Regression results show a significant interaction: U.S.-born respondents who perceived higher migration stigma tended to expect improvements in their lives, while immigrants with similar perceptions anticipated a decline.
-These findings not only offer empirical evidence of symbolic (dis)empowerment in the wake of the 2024 presidential election but also support the validity of perceived migration stigma as a measurable construct that captures meta-attitudes about anti-immigrant prejudice related to crime, jobs, and culture.
+This study examines symbolic (dis)empowerment—the idea that sociopolitical events affect groups differently based on social identity—in the context of Donald Trump’s 2024 United States presidential victory.
+To do this, we introduce the first operationalization of a new concept: perceived migration stigma (MS), or individuals’ beliefs about “what most people think” about immigrants’ impact on American culture, economy, and crime.
+Using post-election survey data (n=1,194), we analyze how individuals’ level of perceived MS interacts with immigrant status to shape symbolic (dis)empowerment, operationalized as anticipated life changes under the new administration.
+Regression results show a significant interaction: among those with high perceived MS, non-immigrants expected improvements in life circumstances (symbolic empowerment) while immigrants anticipated a decline (symbolic disempowerment).
+This pattern remains after controlling for sociodemographic characteristics, one’s own level of anti-immigrant sentiment, and political partisanship.
+Our findings not only offer empirical evidence of symbolic (dis)empowerment in the wake of the 2024 presidential election but also support the validity of perceived migration stigma as a measurable construct—analytically and empirically distinct from anti-immigrant prejudice—that captures attitudes about “what most Americans think” about immigrants.